The WebGPU CTS is written in TypeScript.

 To use comments to refer to TODOs inside the description, use a backreference, e.g., in the

-description, TODO: Also test the FROBNICATE usage flag [1]
+description, TODO: Also test the FROBNICATE usage flag [1], and somewhere in the code, [1]:

-Need to add FROBNICATE to this list.
+Need to add FROBNICATE to this list..

-for TODOs which don’t impact test coverage.
+Use MAINTENANCE_TODO for TODOs which don’t impact test coverage.